• 7+ English & Maths: public school entrance exams

 I particularly enjoy tutoring pupils in English, both comprehension and creative writing.
 Creative writing, often dreaded, I show a rare chance for pupils to use their imagination and creativity to produce original work.

-Presently, I am doing my MSc in China & Globalisation at KCL.
+Having completed my MSc I am now tutoring full-time while learning Mandarin.
 Previously, while completing my undergraduate studies, I worked for three years as a teaching assistant at Garden house School in a year 3 class for two years and year 6 for one.

 My experience from working in a classroom for three years has taught me there is no universal approach, to tutoring.
 I am an adaptive tutor who uses variety, patience and energy to bring out the highest potential from every pupil.